algo¶

 - add_individualized_baselines: If True, create “{forecaster}-market-baseline” entries for each

 forecaster by filtering market-baseline scores to their participated (event_ticker, round) combinations.
-Only works for Brier score and average return (not ECE/Sharpe).
 Requires ‘market-baseline’ forecaster to be present in result_df.

 - Returns:

 DataFrame with rank as index and columns (forecaster, score).
-If bootstrap_config is provided, also includes (se, lower, upper) columns.
+If bootstrap_config or analytical_ci is set, also includes a “{level}% ci” column formatted as “±X.XXXX”.

 - algo.add_market_baseline_predictions(forecasts: pandas.DataFrame, reference_forecaster: str = None, use_both_sides: bool = False) pandas.DataFrame¶